-The Group's Internal and External Auditors have been effective and independent throughout the year.
+The Committee is of the view that the Group's Internal and External Auditors have been effective and independent throughout the year.
 The Committee is satisfied that the independence of the External Auditors has not been impaired by any event or service that gives rise to a conflict of interest.
 Due consideration has been given to the nature of the services provided by the Auditors and the level of audit and non-audit fees received by the Auditors from the Printcare Group.
 The Committee also reviewed the arrangements made by the Auditors to maintain their independence and confirmation has been received from the Auditors of their compliance with the independent guidance given in the Code of Ethics of the Institute of Chartered Accountants of Sri Lanka.